-India’s official economic growth rate fell to 4 percent in 2019, its lowest level since the US and EU recessions in 2008.
+India’s GDP grew by an estimated 3.7 percent in 2019, by far its slowest rate since 2008.
 It was thought at the time that Narendra Modi might lose his majority government, and perhaps even his position as prime minister, in the elections held in India that spring.
-Instead, Modi’s Bharatiya Janata Party (BJP) increased the size of its majority in 2019, winning 56 percent of seats in the lower house of India’s parliamentand winning 65 percent of the seats when combined with a number of BJP-allied regional parties, such as the Shiv Sena (“Army of Shiva”) party in India’s second largest state, Maharashtra.
+Instead, Modi’s Bharatiya Janata Party (BJP) increased the size of its majority, winning 56 percent of seats in the lower house of India’s parliament—and winning 65 percent of the seats when combined with a number of BJP-allied regional parties, such as the Shiv Sena (“Army of Shiva”) party in India’s second largest state, Maharashtra.

 BJP’s rival the Congress Party, which had held the office of prime minister in 55 out of India’s 67 years of political independence prior to Modi’s being elected in 2014, won just 9.6 percent of the country’s parliamentary seats.
-Congress’ alliance won 17 percent of the seats, mainly thanks to the southern state Tamil Nadu, where a Congress-allied regional party won 38 of the state’s 39 allotted seats.
+Congress’ alliance won 17 percent of the seats, mainly thanks to the southern state Tamil Nadu, where a Congress-allied regional party won 38 of the state’s 39 allotted seats (though it only received 52% of the votes cast in the state).

 Modi’s BJP was thus able to be re-elected with a majority government for the first time in its history.
 The only politicians who had ever previously been re-elected with a majority were India’s founding prime minister, Jawaharlal Nehru, and Nehru’s daughter Indira Gandhi.
 Until Modi, no prime minister had been able to form even a single majority government since 1989, when Indira’s son Rajiv left office.
 By defeating Indira’s grandson Rahul in 2014 and 2019, Modi has now joined this illustrious list.